 13. Constantius II (Constatntius II, 337-361), was one of three sons of Constantine the Great.
 He was very successful in conquers, but didn’t want to independently conduct all public affairs, so he promoted his cousin to the rank of an emperor.

 14. Vetranio (Vetranio, 350), ruled briefly, along with its predecessor Constantius.
-He was an experienced soldier and officer, and after the death of their compatriots in the civil war, he moved to Sirmium and there continued to rule until his death.
+He was an experienced soldier and officer, and after the death of their compatriots in the civil war, he moved to Sirmium having continued to rule until his death.

-15. Jovian (Jovian, 363-364), reigned less than a year.
-For the emperor was chosen by mistake and he’s remembered as a bad negotiator.
-He’s also the only Roman emperor born in the territory of Singidunum (today’s Belgrade).
+15. Jovian (Jovian, 363-364), reigned for less than a year given that the emperor was chosen by error having been remembered as a terrible negotiator ever since.
+He is also the only Roman emperor born in the territory of Singidunum (the now Belgrade).

 16. Gratian (Flavius Gratianus, 375-383), was an emperor of the Western Roman Empire.
-During his rule, Christianity became the dominant religion; pagan cults in Rome were prohibited including the Altar of Victory (ancient goddess).
+During his rule, Christianity became the dominant religion; pagan cults in Rome were prohibited including the Altar of Victory (an ancient goddess).

-17. Constantius III (Constantius II, 421), was born in Naissus (today’s Nis) and noted as a military leader with brilliant mind; but he died after spending a year on the throne.
-His son was Valentinian III, the last important monarch of the Western Roman Empire.
+17. Constantius III (Constantius II, 421), was born in Naissus (today’s Nis) and acknowledged as a military leader with a brilliant mind; sadly he died after spending a year on the throne.
+His son was Valentinian III, the last monarch of huge importance of the Western Roman Empire.

-Viminacium, one of the best preserved and largest cities of the Roman Empire, in whose territory were born almost all Roman emperors, tells us how important is Serbian cultural heritage.
-At the time of territory expansion and economic boom of the Roman state, Viminacium had between 35 and 48 thousand inhabitants.
-Today, tourists in this beautiful town, can endlessly enjoy, starting from the Archaeological Park, over the imperial mausoleum, to the Roman amphitheater.
-Also, in this city (and the military camp), was founded one of the most beautiful and best preserved monogram of Christ, Constantine the Great saw it in a dream; maybe because of that - he won a battle after he ruled the entire Rome.
+Viminacium, one of the best preserved and largest cities of the Roman Empire, in the territory of which almost all Roman emperors were born, speaks volumes as to how important Serbian cultural heritage is.
+At the time of territorial expansion and economic flourishing of the Roman state, Viminacium had between 35ooo and 48ooo inhabitants.
+Today, tourists in this beautiful town, can thoroughly enjoy it, starting from the Archaeological Park, the Imperial Mausoleum, all over to the Roman amphitheater.
+Also, in this city (and the military camp at that), one of the most beautiful and best preserved monograms of Christ was found.
+Constantine the Great apparently saw it in his dream; perhaps because of that - he won a battle after which he ruled the entire Rome.